flimflam-austin/hugo-cms-test/content/quick_reads/20201218-all-i-want-for-christmas/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“I have such an emotional connection to Christmas.
+      <div><blockquote><em>“I have such an emotional connection to Christmas.
       And it wasn’t about the gifts.
-It was just about the hopefulness of the holiday season…”_
+It was just about the hopefulness of the holiday season…”</em></blockquote><p></p></div>
     citation: MARIAH CAREY
     _key: 75b2491d5b4c
   - order: 1
     useCheckmark: true
     body: >-
-      Carey's "All I Want For Christmas Is You" is back at #1 on Billboard's Hot 100 more than 25 years since its release.
+      <div><p>Carey's "All I Want For Christmas Is You" is back at #1 on
+      Billboard's Hot 100 more than 25 years since its release.
 Carey now has more time at #1 than any other artist, including The Beatles.
 She's also the only artist with a Hot 100 #1 in 4 different decades.
 BTW...
-She didn't even *want* to do a Christmas album in 1994 when she ended up writing her now-famous anthem.
+She didn't even *want* to do a Christmas album in 1994 when she ended up writing her now-famous anthem.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 5d55b4a169aa